 They’re usually subjective.
 Not all opinions will be right.
 Not all opinions have the same value.
 It’s up to the creative team which they listen to and which they don’t.

 Approvals are collective and mandatory

 Approvals on the other hand mean making a decision.
 It’s a yes or a no. They’re usually more objective.
 The creative team need all approvers to approve before they can move forward.

 Approvals are based on understanding the facts.
-Approved work needs to fit guidelines, be within risk tolerance and deliver the business objectives.
+Approved work should fit guidelines, be within risk tolerance and deliver the business objectives.
 Do those things and it’s approved.
-Fail to do those things, and the creative team need to change it.
+Fail to do those things, and it should be reworked.